kamal94/MLND-Customer-Segmentation/README.md

 You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)

-Udacity recommends our students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+[Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project, is recommended.

 ### Code

-Template code is provided in the notebook `customer_segments.ipynb` notebook file.
+Code is provided in the notebook `customer_segments.ipynb` notebook file.
 Additional supporting code can be found in `renders.py`.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.

 ### Run